narenranjit/chandrian-theme/README.md

 - `href`, form `action` attribute values, and inline event handlers  are treated as action triggers and assigned brighter 'warm' colors.
 - `data-` attributes are highlighted.
 - Un-recognized tags show up brightly.
 Lifesaver if you chronically mistype 'form' as 'from' as I do.
-- Errors, like say an extra angled `<` before a div are highlighted in red, as you can quickly see/scan from the screenshot.
+- Errors, like say an extra angled `<` before an element are highlighted in red, as you can quickly see/scan from the screenshot.

 ![Screenshot](screenshots/html.png)